The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 • Better use of available data assets.
 Ultimately, good data modeling enables organizations to use their data more productively, which can lead to better business performance, new business opportunities and competitive advantages over rival companies.

 • A lack of organizational commitment and business buy-in.
-If corporate and business executives aren't on board about the need for data modeling, it's hard to get the required level of business participation.
+If corporate and business executives aren't on board with the need for data modeling, it's hard to get the required level of business participation.
 That means data management teams must secure executive support upfront.

 • A lack of understanding by business users.
 Even if business stakeholders are fully committed, data modeling is an abstract process that can be hard for people to grasp.
 To help avoid that, conceptual and logical data models should be based on business terminology and concepts.

 • Undefined or unclear business requirements.
 Particularly with new applications, the business side may not have fully formed information needs.
-Data modelers often must ask a series of questions to gather or clarify requirements and identify the necessary data.
+Data modelers must often ask a series of questions to gather or clarify requirements and identify the necessary data.

-This was last updated in December 2021
+This was last updated in March 2024

 Continue Reading About data modeling